-Precious metals: investing for beginners
+Precious metals investing for beginners

-But, where do you start, and which types of precious metals are investors typically attracted to?
+But where do you start, and which types of precious metals are investors typically attracted to?

-We’ve put together an uncomplicated overview of investment in precious metals with our four key takeaways.
 This information is intended as general information only, and you should speak to a financial adviser or other professional before deciding to invest in precious metals.

 1. Why do people invest in precious metals?